raspberrypilearning/paint-box/en/step_5.md

 --- /task ---

 --- task ---
-Test your project, to see if you can clear and erase on the stage.
-The eraser line will be a little thin at the moment, but this will be fixed in the next step.
+Test your project to see if you can clear the Stage and erase pencil lines.

 ![screenshot](images/paint-erase-test.png)
 --- /task ---

-There's one more problem with the pencil - you can draw anywhere on the stage, including near the selector icons!
+There's one more problem with the pencil: you can draw anywhere on the Stage, including near the 'clear' and eraser buttons!

 ![screenshot](images/paint-draw-problem.png)

 --- task ---
-To fix this, change the code so that the pencil only draws if the mouse is clicked _and_ if the y-position of the mouse is greater than -120:
+To fix this, change the code so that the pen is only down if the mouse is clicked __and__ the `y` position of the mouse pointer is greater than `-120`:

 ![pencil](images/pencil.png)
 ```blocks